apache/couchdb/src/couch_stats/CSRT.md

 report logs for a final report, assuming the given context ended up using sufficient resources to trigger a logger matcher lifetime report.
-The above changes requests were induced specifically to induce reports as well, so unsurprisingly we have reprots for all three.
+The above changes requests were induced specifically to induce reports as well, so unsurprisingly we have reports for all three.

 However, I want to first show the existing visibility into these changes requests exposed by the raw HTTP logs to highlight the impact of the CSRT